noahehall/theBookOfNoah/0current/languages/scala/zio.zio.v1.md

   .catchSome { patternMatch } // case over specific error types to catch & recover .collectAll(Seq[effects, ...]) // collects the results of a sequence of effects .effect // see `# Effect`
-  .either // surface failures, converts ZIO[R, E, A] to ZIO[R, Nothing, Either[E, A]]
-  .ensuring(finallyEffect) // runs finally if prev effect fails for any reason, aka tryThis.ensuring(thisRunsOnFailure) .fail(anything) // see `# Fail`
+  .effectTotal // convert sync logic to a zio effect, CANNOT be used if errors could be thrown .either // surface failures, converts ZIO[R, E, A] to ZIO[R, Nothing, Either[E, A]] .ensuring(finallyEffect) // runs finally if prev effect fails for any reason, aka tryThis.ensuring(thisRunsOnFailure) .fail(anything) // see `# Fail`